hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 This is the Django admin interface for the backend of MovieVerse.
 It allows you to manage users, movies, reviews, and more.

-Note that the UI that you see is only a template and does not represent the actual UI of the MovieVerse app.
+Note that the UI that you see when you go to `http://127.0.0.1:8000/` in your browser is only a template and does not represent the actual UI of the MovieVerse app.
 The actual UI is built using React and Vue and can be found in the [MovieVerse-Frontend](../MovieVerse-Frontend) directory.

 #### Flask Service